brandenoz/post-install-config/README.md

 - For the password settings, click Set Password, uncheck “Send the agent a password reset email”.
 This will open further settings for you to manually assign a password.
 Also uncheck “Require password change at next login”.
 Click Set.
 - For Access, add to the SysAdmins department with Supreme Admin access.
 For Teams, add her to the Online Banking team.
 - Add a new user.
 John Doe, fake email, username: john, password: Password1 with same password settings.
-For Access: set department to Support and access to View only.
+For Access: set department to Support and access to Supreme Admin.
+We are doing this to make sure we don't hit snags in the next project with access.
+If you were using this ticketing system as a permanent solution, depending on the size of your organization, you would want to curtail the access level to be more accurate based on needs for security reasons.

 <h3>Step 4: Create Users</h3>